son-vyas/project_documentation/chapter1/README.md

 ## Walk to the chapter

 This chapter will talk about every bit and byte of ManageIQ.
-It will serve as guidelines for all those folks who wish to start with it.
+It will serve as guidelines for all those folks who wish to begin with it.
 The chapter starts with the concept of ManageIQ and ends with its full installation.
 It's a kind request to all the readers that they make sure the mentioned recommendations of infrastructure are properly met unless